roosbot/Bootcamp-Assignments/module-2/Reading-Stats-Concepts/Deliverable.md

 [A cool general explanation](http://arts.show/tested7)

 So, take one single example in the articles you just read, which specific test/s would you apply?
 (We want you just to do a draft and think a little bit how to apply the tests you already know in this case)

+*I'm interested in exploring the use case of Sephora SEA.
+Here, the A/B test is run for a landing page rearrangement for its Gold members.
+The metrics that matter are average time spend on the page and the conversion rate.
+In this article, they already use many statistical tests, but as we have not learned about them (yet), I'll only discuss tests that we have learned in the lesson of descriptive statistics.

+*Measures of Frequency
+We could compare the count, percent and frequency of the sessions.
+So in the case of Sephora, 6000 vs 4000 sessions, 60% vs 40% and maybe the number of sessions per user.

+*Measures of Centrality
+We could compare the mean, median and the mode of the sessions.
+We could compare their distribution to see where the mean, mode and median differ from each other.

+*Measures of Variability
+By calculating the variance and the standard deviation, we can discover the differences between the values.
+It is a good idea to look at the range of both datasets, such as the minimum value, the maximum value.

+*Measures of Dispersion
+To see how spread out the data is, we could calculate the quartiles and see how it is distributed.

+All of the above we would see by running a frequency distribution, histogram and boxplot.